Read more from Jonathan...

 History is about people and Zweig’s book is one testament to a continued belief in European culture.

-If you could travel to any period in history, which would it be and why?
+If you could meet any historical figure, which person would you choose and why?

 My main area of research has been Austrian liberalism.
 I would like to meet some of its leaders (who are totally neglected today) – Eduard Herbst, Karl Giskra, Moriz Kaiserfeld, Josef Lasser, Leopold Hasner, for example – in a Viennese coffee house and ask them questions that have been circulating in my mind for years.
 What did they read?
 Who influenced them?
 What were their guiding principles?
 What were their goals when they became ministers?
 How did cabinet government work in 1867?